The term “healthcare concierge services” can be confusing in today’s healthcare landscape and often means different things to different people.

 At Carenet, we’re focused on the other definition of health concierge services, which is used to describe part of a new movement in healthcare on the payer side.

 It’s a solution that’s risen out of necessity due to an increasingly complex healthcare system.
-These types of services are also called health advocacy and health navigation services, or at Carenet, “healthcare advocacy and navigation.”
+These types of concierge medical services are also called health advocacy and health navigation services, or at Carenet, “healthcare advocacy and navigation.”

 A health plan or employer that chooses to offer these types of concierge services is attempting to help healthcare consumers get the most out of their health and wellness benefits, and make the fragmented and often-confusing business of healthcare simpler.
 The goal is for consumers to get what they need to live their healthiest lives, which is good for all … consumers, payers, providers and employers.